astronomer/airflow-guides/guides/dynamic-tasks.md

 - `zip(["a", "b"], [1], ["hi", "bye"], [19, 23], ["x", "y", "z"])` will result in a zip object containing only one tuple: `("a", 1, "hi", 19, "x")` because the shortest list provided only contains one element.
 - It is also possible to zip together different types of iterables: `zip(["a", "b"], {"hi", "bye"}, (19, 23))` will result in a zip object containing: `('a', 'hi', 19), ('b', 'bye', 23)`.

 The code snippet below shows how a list of zipped arguments can be provided to the `expand()` function in order to create mapped tasks over sets of positional arguments.
-Each set of positional arguments is passed the keyword argument `zipped_x_y_z`.
+Each set of positional arguments is passed to the keyword argument `zipped_x_y_z`.

 ```Python
 # use the zip function to create three-tuples out of three lists